UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 **Example:**
-_Predicting the price of a house based on features  such as  number of roomsand the year built._
+_Predicting the price of a house based on features  such as  number of rooms and the year built._

 <choice id="1">
 <opt text="Classification">

-Is the prediction a categorical or a numical value?
+Is the prediction a categorical or a numerical value?

 </opt>